Würth: NASCAR

 Beginning in the 2012 season, Würth became a primary sponsor in seven Nationwide Series races on the #12 Team Penske Dodge/Ford.
 From the 2014 season to the 2022 season, Würth was a primary sponsor in four NASCAR Cup Series races of Brad Keselowski of Team Penske's #2 Ford Fusion.
-Beginning in the 2023 season, Würth returned to the #12 as a primary sponsor in four NASCAR Cup Series races of Ryan Blaney of Team Penske's #12 Ford Mustang.
+As of the 2025 season, Würth currently is a primary sponsor for Penske's #12 and #22 in the NASCAR Cup Series for Ryan Blaney and Joey Logano's Ford Mustang.

+In 2023, Würth became the title sponsor of the NASCAR Cup Series race at Dover Motor Speedway under the Würth 400.

+On January 23, 2025, it was announced that the Würth 400 name would move over to Texas Motor Speedway under the Würth 400 Presented by LIQUI MOLY.
+The company also sponsored the No. 21 Wood Brothers Racing Mustang of Josh Berry.

 Football (Soccer)

 Bundesliga

 Würth is an official partner of the German Football Association (DFB).
 Since 2022, the Würth brand has been featured at the international matches of the German men's national team, the women's national team, and the U21 team.
 In addition, Würth cooperates with ten clubs in the German Bundesliga: FC Bayern Munich, Borussia Dortmund, VfB Stuttgart, Bayer Leverkusen, Hertha BSC Berlin, RB Leipzig, Werder Bremen, SC Freiburg, Mainz 05, and Hamburger SV.